 Guidelines to help you:

-8 to 10 (1/2 teaspoon) servings per ounce of caviar.
+You can get between 8 to 10 (1/2 teaspoon) servings per ounce of caviar.

 You can get about 20 (1/4 teaspoon) servings per ounce of caviar.
-For

 For eating caviar straight out of the jar or tin, and real caviar enthusiasts are your guests, figure at least 1/2 to 1 ounce of caviar per person.

 If you are serving appetizers with caviar on top and you want to taste the caviar over the other ingredients on the appetizer, use a dollop or a heaping 1/2 teaspoon of caviar.

-For party canapapes, count on one (1) 2-ounce jar serving for
+For party canapapes, count on one (1) 2-ounce jar serving for approximately 8 people.

 How To Store Caviar Safely:

-DO NOT open caviar until needed.
+Do not open caviar until needed.

 Refrigerate but never freeze!
 Freezing of caviar can be done but is not recommended.
 Freezing can toughen the caviar roe membrane and alter the flavor.
 If you feel you will not be able to consume your caviar within the three weeks recommended or you are not able to refrigerate it properly, freezing is an option.
 If you freeze your caviar, you must thaw it slowly in your refrigerator over most of a day prior to serving.

 In order to avoid having the caviar berries burst, caviar must be refrigerated at 28 to 32 degrees Fahrenheit.
 This can be done either by putting the tin in the coldest part of the refrigerator, usually the meat shelf, or by placing the tin in a bowl and surrounding it with crushed ice.

-Fresh caviar can be stored in your refrigerator for 15-20 days (unopened).
-Consume caviar once it has been opened within 2-3 days.
+Fresh caviar can be stored in your refrigerator for 15 to 20 days unopened.
+Consume caviar once it has been opened within 2 to 3 days.
 Unopened pasteurized caviar can be kept on the shelf for 6 months.

 How To Serve Caviar:

 Salmon caviar has a large “grain” (egg size) and when used to decorate canapes, single grains can be set in place with the tip of a table knife.
 It is best to gently rinse Lumpfish, Whitefish, and Salmon caviars to prevent any color from running.
 Turn out caviar into a fine-mesh strainer.
 Rinse gently with cold tap water.
 Shake, then turn onto several layers of paper towels to absorb moisture.
 Then use as directed.

 It is important when serving caviar that the jars are removed from the refrigerator 10 to 15 minutes before serving, and opened immediately before consumption.

 The two most popular beverages with simple caviar are frozen vodka or a very dry Champagne or sparkling wine.
 A dry white wine also works well.

 Caviar should not be cooked or it will toughen.
 If using it in a recipe, always add it toward the end of the preparation, or as a last-minute garnish.

-To preserve the full flavor of caviar, scoop it out using a Mother of Pearl Caviar Spoons, and NEVER use a metallic spoon metal oxidizes the eggs), which will create an unwanted and pretty horrid metal bite.
+To preserve the full flavor of caviar, scoop it out using a Mother of Pearl Caviar Spoons, and NEVER use a metallic spoon as metal oxidizes the eggs, which will create an unwanted and pretty horrid metal bite.
 If necessary use a wood or plastic spoon.

-Don’t mush caviar up while you’re serving yourself or other, lift the spoon carefully.
+Do not mush caviar up while you’re serving yourself or other, lift the spoon carefully.
 Caviar should be scooped from the container vertically from top to bottom to avoid crushing the eggs.

 If caviar is passed to you in a caviar servers and bowl with its own spoon, serve a teaspoonful onto your plate.
 As the following accompaniments are offered, use the individual serving spoon in each to take small amount of minced onion and sieved egg whites and yolks, as well as a few lemon slices and a couple of toast points.
 Assemble a canape with a knife, then use your fingers to lift it to your mouth.

 If you are at a cocktail party or reception, where prepared caviar canapes are being passed on trays, simply lift one off the plate and pop it into your mouth.

 When served caviar as an hors d’oeuvre or appetizer, no matter how much you might be tempted by its luscious flavor.
-It's considered bad taste to eat more than an ample serving of about two ounces, or about two spoonfuls.
+It is considered bad taste to eat more than an ample serving of about two ounces, or about two spoonfuls.